eclipsevortex/SubVortex.AutoUpgrader/README.md

 🧩 Process & Service Modes

 In these modes, the Auto Upgrader checks GitHub every **SUBVORTEX_CHECK_INTERVAL** seconds for new releases.
 When a new version is available, it:

 1. Downloads and unzips the archive for your neuron type (**SUBVORTEX_EXECUTION_ROLE**) into **SUBVORTEX_WORKING_DIRECTORY**
-2. Installs the new version
+2. Install the new version
 3. Updates the symlink to point to the new version
 4. Cleans up the previous version

 🐳 Docker Mode

 Here, the Auto Upgrader also checks GitHub every **SUBVORTEX_CHECK_INTERVAL** seconds.
 When a new release is found:

 1. It pulls the floating tag that matches your desired release type (**SUBVORTEX_PRERELEASE_TYPE**)
 2. It starts the updated container